OctopusDeploy/step-package-template/README.md

 This sample template provides a starting point for anyone looking to create a new step package.
 The code in this repository defines a _Hello World_ target and step demonstrating a minimal step package implementation.

-Building this template will result in two-step packages being produced:
+Building this template will result in two step packages being produced:
 - `hello-world-target.x.y.z.zip`
 - `hello-world-upload.x.y.z.zip`

 Any step packages built from this template will be compatible with Octopus Server v2021.3 and newer.

-> Note: You don't have to use the template, but if you don't you will need to set everything up manually, and currently we have no guide on how to do this.

 To learn more about step packages, consult the [step package documentation](https://github.com/OctopusDeploy/step-api/blob/main/docs/StepPackages.md).